 This time would be different, vowed the mother of five from Hamilton, Ontario.
 After all, the school had approached her beforehand to ensure the event could be allergy safe.
 And this time, it was different: instead of hot chocolate, milk cartons were handed out to all the kids.

-The last straw for Glover came when Elodie was dismissed from school because of respiratory issues, once after popcorn was microwaved and Doritos were eaten in class, and once after the kids in her class had been eating chips – all these foods were coated in dairy-based powder.
+The last straw for Glover came when Elodie was dismissed from school because of respiratory issues.
+It happened once after popcorn was microwaved and Doritos were eaten in class.
+Then again, after the kids in her class had been eating chips.
+All these foods were coated in dairy-based powder.